MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-using-sap-connector.md

 ## Prerequisites

+To follow along with this article, you need these items:

-* The logic app where you want to access your SAP system and a trigger that starts your logic app's workflow.
+* The logic app from where you want to access your SAP system and a trigger that starts your logic app's workflow.
 The SAP connectors currently provide only actions.
 If you're new to logic apps, review
 [What is Azure Logic Apps](../logic-apps/logic-apps-overview.md) and